ouziel-slama/mhinprotocol/docs/protocol.typ

 = Motivations

-- For aesthetic reasons.
-To make each transaction not just a financial operation, but a brushstroke in the blockchain's grand canvas of mathematical beauty.
+- For the thrill of the hunt.
+Every transaction becomes an opportunity to discover something rare — a digital treasure hidden in plain sight on the blockchain.

-- These cascading patterns of zeros would not only create beauty but could also enhance compression, potentially streamlining the blockchain's storage and processing efficiency.
+- These patterns of leading zeros aren't just rare — they could also enhance compression, potentially streamlining blockchain storage and processing efficiency.

-- Anyone can earn MHIN by creating beautiful transactions - no single-winner-per-block like in Bitcoin block mining!
+- Anyone can earn ZELD by hunting rare transactions — no single-winner-per-block like in Bitcoin block mining.
+The hunt is open to all.

-- If successful, MHIN tokens could eventually reimburse transaction fees - rewarding those who make nice looking transactions!
+- If successful, ZELD tokens could eventually reimburse transaction fees — rewarding hunters who uncover the rarest finds!

-= MHIN mining
+= ZELD mining

-To mine MHIN you must broadcast a Bitcoin transaction whose txid starts with at least 6 zeros.
+To mine ZELD you must broadcast a Bitcoin transaction whose txid starts with at least 6 zeros.
 The reward is calculated based on how your transaction compares to the nicest transaction in the block:

-- In a given block, transactions starting with the most zeros earn 4096 MHIN
+- In a given block, transactions starting with the most zeros earn 4096 ZELD

-- Transactions with one zero less than the best transactions earn 4096/16 or 256 MHIN
+- Transactions with one zero less than the best transactions earn 4096/16 or 256 ZELD

-- Transactions with two fewer zeros earn 4096 / 16 /16 or 16 MHIN
+- Transactions with two fewer zeros earn 4096 / 16 /16 or 16 ZELD

 - etc.